Pmk2021/Colab_Compete/README.md

 ## Instructions
 Open Continuous_Control.ipyb
-To train the code, set the variable num_episodes in cell 7 to how long you want the agent to train.
+To train the code, set the variable num_episodes in cell 12 to how long you want the agent to train.

+To run the trained model, run cells 1-6 to import all packages and import the saved weights.
+Then run the final cell to view the trained agents play.